oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Custom Apps | Configured on demand | Custom apps will be added to Cloud Discovery as they are identified by the Agency.
+Custom Apps | Configured on demand | Custom apps will be added to Cloud Discovery as they are identified by the organisation.

 #### App connectors